Our volunteers are ordinary people doing extraordinary things!

 - Commit to a minimum of 60 hours of service per year over a minimum of 10 events and attend at least 12 training sessions per year.

 Whatever your background, motivation, expectations or goals, we support you all the way.
-From day one you have the opportunity to join our experienced members at events and learn, not only by observing treatments but also assisting with overall patient care.
+From day one you have the opportunity to join our experienced members at events and learn, not only by observing treatments but also by assisting with overall patient care.

-These members will not be required to hold a first aid certificate but must hold a current National police check and Working with vulnerable people card while also meeting the annual requirement of 60 hours of service.
+These members will not be required to hold a first aid certificate but must hold a current National Police check and Working with Vulnerable People card while also meeting the annual requirement of 60 hours of service.

 You contribute the most valuable; your time, commitment and compassion.

-- Substance abuse education and support referrals
+- Delivering substance abuse education and facilitating support referrals.

-- Roving crews who act as ‘spotters’
+- Deploying roving crews to act as vigilant spotters.

-St John Ambulance Party Safe, providing preventative health care through education, first aid & support.
+St John Ambulance Party Safe – providing preventative health care through education, first aid & support.

 Volunteer Application Form

-If you are interested in any of the above mentioned opportunities click the button below to start your application.
+If you are interested in any of the above-mentioned opportunities click the button below to start your application.
 If you have any questions along the way, please email [email protected]